-In the case of players found guilty of a Grade F offence, the fine imposed will be double the amount listed in the structure above.
+In the case of Players found guilty of a Grade E offence then the fine will be a 1.5 multiple of the amount listed.
+If a Player is found guilty of a Grade F offence, the fine imposed will be double the amount listed in the structure above.